Despair to delight in a day - Dyche makes mark

 Fight, grit, determination.

-All the qualities that had been missing from Everton this season was there as they stunned Premier League leaders Arsenal.
+All the qualities that had been missing from Everton this season were there as they stunned Premier League leaders Arsenal.

 There has been a toxic atmosphere at Goodison Park this season.
-The club have looked odds-on to plummet down to the Championsh, ending an unbroken top-flight stay dating back to 1954.
+The club have looked odds-on to plummet down to the Championship, ending an unbroken top-flight stay dating back to 1954.

 But dark clouds made way for a glimmer of blue sky as Everton claimed a 1-0 victory, a dream start for new manager Sean Dyche.

-It was just their fourth league win of the campaign, and their second since 22 October, ending a poor run of 11 games without triumphing in all competition.
+It was just their fourth league win of the campaign, and their second since 22 October, ending a run of 11 games without a victory in all competitions.

-"You cannot guarantee the outcome of any game, especially against the league leaders," said a beaming Dyche afterwards.
+"You cannot guarantee the outcome of any game, especially against the league leaders," said a beaming Dyche.

 "I wanted a performance.
-The players have put a lot of respect in the changes we have tried to make but I told them 'actions, that is the key'.
+The players have put a lot of respect in the changes we have tried to make but I told them: 'Actions, that is the key.'
 You clearly saw the response."

 'I am aware of the noise'